 When regulation time ends, and Teams are 4 on 4 Teams will start Overtime 3 on 3.
 Once Player strength reaches 4 on 4, at the next stoppage Player strength is adjusted to 3 on 3 as appropriate.
 If at the end of regulation time Teams are 3 on 3, Overtime starts 3 on 3.
 Once Player strength reaches 4 on 4, 5 on 4 or 5 on 5, at the next stoppage player strength is adjusted to 3 on 3 or 4 on 3 as appropriate.
-If both Teams are penalized with Minor Penalties at the same stoppage of play prior to the start of the overtime (with no other penalties in effect), Teams will start overtime playing 3 on 3 and both penalties being taken of the penalty clock.

 At no time will a Team have less than three (3) Players on the ice.
 This may require a fourth (4th) and/or fifth (5th) Skater to be added in the event penalties are assessed.
 If a Team is penalized in Overtime, Teams play 4 on 3.

-If both Teams are penalized with Minor Penalties at the same stoppage of play(with no other penalties in effect), Teams will continue to play 3 on 3.
+If both Teams are penalized with Minor Penalties at the same stoppage of play (with no other penalties in effect), Teams will continue to play 3 on 3.
 In Overtime, if a team is penalized such that a two-man (2) advantage is called for, then the offending Team will remain at three (3) Skaters while the non-offending Team will be permitted five (5) Skaters.
 At the first stoppage of play after the two-man (2) advantage is no longer in effect, the "numerical strength" of the Teams will revert back to 4 on 3 or 3 on 3, as appropriate.
 Overtime Operations - for Play-off Games, or for Medal Games, refer to IIHF Sport Regulations.

-- ← For more information refer to IIHF Sport Regulations - → For more information refer to Appendix IV Tables Overview Table 18.
+→ For more information refer to Appendix IV - Tables Overview - Table 18.

 84.4.
-"PENALTY SHOT" SHOOTOUT PROCEDURE - ROUND ROBIN OR PRELIMINARY ROUND GAME
+PENALTY SHOT SHOOTOUT PROCEDURE - ROUND ROBIN OR PRELIMINARY ROUND GAME